 A snow capped mountain range came into my sight as I looked outside the car window.
 “Is it The Kanchenjungha range?”
 I asked with joy to the person sitting next to me.
 The person smiled and nodded yes.
 His confirmation made my smile broader.
 I didn’t expect to see The Kanchenjungha range from Siliguri.
 It was a pleasant surprise for me.
 This was my second solo trip.
 I reached Siliguri at around 7 AM in the morning after an overnight journey in an AC Volvo bus.
 It took me around 12 hours to reach Siliguri.
 I had a plan to visit Barsey, a small village in the West Sikkim, situated at an altitude of 10,000 feet.
 It was in the month of November.
 However I didn’t feel very cold.
 I was feeling comfortable in a tee shirt only.
 I had taken a shared cab to Jorethang from where I would have to take another cab for Okhrey.
 Jorethang is the main transport hub for West Sikkim.

 There were twelve people inside the cab, four persons in each row including the driver.
 I was sitting on the second seat in the middle row.
 I was the only traveler in that cab.
-Rest of the passengers are local people, few of them are going for work or returning home.
+Rest of the passengers were local people, few of them are going for work or returning home.
 The roads soon attained a hilly terrain.
 As the cab went uphill the winding roads, from one mountain to another, I could see that the shape of the trees were changing.
 I fell asleep and woke up hearing a knock on the window glass.
 As I opened my eyes, I saw a police was knocking on the window.
 I realized that we have arrived at the Sikkim check post at Mali.
 We were asked to produce our original identity cards, preferably voter or Aadhar card, by the Police to get the permit to enter Sikkim.
 I had both of them.
 After getting our permit, we moved on.
 We reached Jorethang at around 12 PM.
 I was hungry and little tired.
 I found a restaurant and ordered Chicken Thukpa.
 After finishing my meal, I went to the transport hub and booked a ticket for a shared cab for Okhrey.

 I put my luggage in the cab and boarded it.
 This time I got the window seat in the last row.
 I put on my sweat shirt as I could feel a drop in the temperature at Jorethang.
 As the cab got filled up with all the twelve passengers, the driver started the engine.
 I was excited for my second solo trip.

 It was a sudden plan.
 I planned to travel with few of my friends, but none of them could manage time.
 I thought of travelling alone again.
 I searched in the internet about some places in Sikkim to visit for a solo trip.
 I found Barsey to be a suitable destination for me.
 I found few phone numbers on the internet and rang them up.
 I booked a room in a homestay in Barsey.
 I took three days off from my work and coupled with the weekend I could easily plan a five day trip.
 I called up the home stay owner of Barsey and asked him how to reach there.
 I came to know that Hiley is the last motorable place.
-From there I have to trek about 5 KM to reach Barsey through the Rhododendron Sanctuary.
+From there I have to trek about 5 km to reach Barsey through the Rhododendron Sanctuary.
 He also informed me that as I was travelling alone, it would be difficult for me to reach Barsey on the very same day.
 He suggested me to stay over at Okhrey for one night and put me in touch with a person who managed his home stay at Okhrey.

 That’s how I reached this winding under construction road which had made my organs swap places from the jerking.
 I was almost jumping and dancing inside the cab, so are the organs inside me.
 After reaching Sombaria we got to see pitch road.
 Finally around 3 PM I reached my destination with back pain and dust all over my clothes.